Skew-orthogonal polynomials in the complex plane and their Bergman-like kernels: Bergman-like kernel of skew-orthogonal polynomials

 \section{Bergman-like kernel of skew-orthogonal polynomials}

 In this section we will derive the Bergman-like kernel for planar skew-orthogonal Hermite and Laguerre polynomials in separate subsections.
-The proofs will be based on the rotationally invariant limit (that is when the underlying domain and weight function has rotational symmetry), where the corresponding limiting pre-kernels are known, see \cite{Kanzieper} and \cite{A05} respectively.
-As a consequence we will present at the end of each subsection the universality of a one-parameter family of kernels at strong non-Hermiticity close to the origin in such symplectic elliptic Ginibre ensembles, and thus of all limiting complex eigenvalue correlation functions \eqref{eq:RkPf}.
+They are given by the limiting pre-kernel, the sum over orthonormal SOP, hence the terminology.
+In both cases the corresponding weights are given by a one parameter family of elliptic ensembles, see e.g. \eqref{eq:ell_weight} below for Hermite and Appendix \ref{appA}.
+The proofs will be based on the rotationally invariant limit, that is when the parameter is chosen such that the underlying domain and weight function has rotational symmetry.
+In that case the corresponding limiting pre-kernels are known, see \cite{Kanzieper} and \cite{A05} respectively.
+As a consequence, at the end of each subsection we will present the universality of a one-parameter family of kernels in such symplectic elliptic Ginibre ensembles, hinting at a much larger universality.